 Updated: Mar 30, 2020

-This updated addendum to our COVID-19 overview provides risk assessment, and recommended actions for organizations to consider in response to the current outbreak.
+This updated addendum to our COVID-19 overview provides risk assessment and recommended actions for organizations to consider in response to the current outbreak.
 Please use this in conjunction with the overview for individuals.

-This is an updated overview of information that provides a general risk assessment and recommended actions for consideration in response to the current outbreak.
+This is an updated overview of the information that provides a general risk assessment and recommended actions for consideration in response to the current outbreak.